 - Don’t just choose examples from your degree – pick ones from different areas of your life.
 ‘It does make candidates stand out if they can call on examples from other areas of their lives, such as internships, part-time jobs or extracurricular activities,’ Neemita Mepani, graduate resourcing partner at AMEC Foster Wheeler, reflects.

 - Try to use different examples from those that you used in your application form or covering letter.

 - To ensure that you provide employers with a detailed picture of your capabilities, follow the STAR format when giving your examples.
 Explain the Situation, the Tasks you had to complete, the Actions you took and the Results of your actions.
 Place the most emphasis on the actions and the results.

-- Don’t be afraid to ask them questions to clarify what they’re asking before answering.
+- Don’t be afraid to ask them questions to clarify what they’re asking or to find out more about the scenario before answering.

 - Take the time to think.
 If you’re nervous about pausing for too long, take a drink of water – a useful delaying tactic.

 - The aim of these questions is to see how you think and go about solving problems, so explain your thinking.

 - In your answer you could call upon times when you faced similar situations in your past, if appropriate – not only from any construction-related work experience you have but also from any group work at university, involvement in student societies or part-time work.

 - Consider what the company prioritises and values: if you are asked a health and safety question, for example, and you know that the company prioritises compliance, let that lead your answer.
 If appropriate, don’t forget to take into account commercial considerations.